awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/prerequisites_notes.md

 g.
 Click **Create stack**.\
 The stack creation should take under 2 minutes and the status of the stack will be **CREATE_COMPLETE**.

-Congratulations! you completed the pre-requisites to start the workshop, you now have a VPC to run your EMR cluster in, and an S3 bucket for the Spark application code and the results.
+Congratulations! you completed the prerequisites to start the workshop, you now have a VPC to run your EMR cluster in, and an S3 bucket for the Spark application code and the results.
 Continue to the next step to proceed in the workshop.